Xemicolon/snbank/README.md

 <br/>

 ## If staff selects logout
-The user session that was created earlier will be deleted and staff will be returned back to thIS option:
+The user session that was created earlier will be deleted and staff will be returned back to this option:
 #### 1 - Staff Login
 #### 2 - Close App